jowedel/obs-esp8266-tallylight/README.md

 Now you can flash the programm onto the esp and it should connect to your WIFI and OBS instance.

 ### Errors
-I build in some error Codes:
+I added some error codes:
 | Name | Description |
 | ----------- | ----------- |
 | Blue constant flashing | The tallylight tries to connect to your WIFI |